Post-Secondary Planning Considerations

 College Entrance Exams

-Most four-year colleges in Minnesota require that students be in the upper half of their graduating class and perform satisfactorily on an entrance test such as the American College Test (ACT) or Scholastic Aptitude Test (SAT).
-The ACT tests the four areas of English, math, science, and reading.
-An optional 30-minute Writing Test was added to the ACT Assessment.
-Students may register for the Writing Test when they register to take the ACT.
-It is not possible to register for a separate ACT Writing Test; it must be taken in addition to and at the same time as the ACT Assessment.
-More information about the ACT Assessment and the Writing Test is available at ACT.org*.
+Four-year colleges and universities in Minnesota require that students perform satisfactorily on an entrance test such as the American College Test (ACT) or Scholastic Aptitude Test (SAT).
+The ACT tests four areas including English, math, science, and reading.
+There is also an optional 30-minute writing test that students may request when registering for the ACT.
+It is not possible to register for a separate ACT Writing Test; it must be taken in addition to and at the same time as four subject area tests.
+More information about the ACT Assessment and the Writing Test is available at ACT.org.
 Students should check if the writing portion is required for admission to their potential college.
 The SAT contains three sections: critical reading, math, and writing.
-The mandatory writing section includes a multiple-choice component and a 25-minute essay component.
-The addition of the writing section increases the total possible score from 1600 to 2400.
-More information about the new SAT is available at College Board.org.
+An optional essay section is based on reading a passage, analyzing it and composing an essay in a 50-minute time period.
+Students should check if the essay portion is required for admission to their potential college.
+More information about the SAT is available at College Board.org.

 Lakeville North High School’s testing code is 241-325